MAVLink XML File Schema / Format

 MAVLink Commands (enum MAV_CMD)

-These parameters are encoded in MISSION_ITEM or MISSION_ITEM_INT messages (Mission Protocol), or COMMAND_INT or COMMAND_LONG messages (Command Protocol).
+MAVLink commands send up to 7 numeric values that are encoded as parameter fields for sending in MISSION_ITEM_INT or MISSION_ITEM messages (Mission Protocol), or COMMAND_INT or COMMAND_LONG messages (Command Protocol).

 For example, see MAV_CMD_NAV_PAYLOAD_PLACE: